uberswe/Tarkov-Map-Overlay/README.md

 A simple application to show you a map while playing Tarkov.
 Check the [Releases](https://github.com/UberSwe/Tarkov-Map-Overlay/releases) page for the latest .exe file.

 I stream Escape from Tarkov among other games [live on Twitch](https://www.twitch.tv/uberswe).
-Come say hello, maybe ask a question or a suggestion and if you like my stream give me a follow: [https://www.twitch.tv/uberswe](https://www.twitch.tv/uberswe)
+Come say hello, maybe ask a question or give a suggestion and if you like my stream give me a follow: [https://www.twitch.tv/uberswe](https://www.twitch.tv/uberswe)

 # Basics